Should I List My Home For-Sale-By-Owner?

 You certainly can list your home for sale without the help of a real estate agent.

-Between July 2021 and June 2022, 86% of home sellers used an agent to sell their home, according to the National Association of Realtors’ 2022 Profile of Home Buyers and Sellers
+Between July 2024 and June 2025, 91% of home sellers used an agent to sell their home, according to the National Association of Realtors’ 2025 Profile of Home Buyers and Sellers.

 One of the most impactful reasons to hire an agent is to list your home on the Multiple Listing Service (MLS).

 The MLS includes up-to-date listings and property information that isn’t available on common real estate listing websites—and you’ll need an agent to access it.
-This is significant because 86% of sellers used an agent to list their homes on the MLS, making it the number one source for sellers to list their home.
+This is significant because 91% of sellers used an agent to list their homes, making it the number one source for sellers to list their home.

-Only 10% of home sales were For-Sale-By-Owner, and a majority of those sellers already knew the buyer, according to NAR.
+Only 5% of home sales were For-Sale-By-Owner, an all-time low, and a majority of those sellers already knew the buyer, according to NAR.
 So unless you’ve got a friend in the market, a listing agent is your best bet to properly get your listing in front of potential buyers.

 Find the Perfect Real Estate Agent to Sell Your Home Faster